-Are you looking for every day green energy solutions to cut emissions and costs in your own home?
-If so, this is for you.
+Everyday green energy solutions to cut emissions and costs.
+If this is what you want for your home, this is for you.

 How is this possible?